-For many of the common childhood bacterial infections that we treat with antibiotics, 24 hours of the antibiotic is enough to make sure the child is no longer contagious (able to spread the germ to others), but this is not true for all infections.Streptococcal infections (strep throat) and bacterial conjunctivitis are probably the two most common ones, and both require antibiotics for just 24 hours before a child can return to school without worrying that he will spread the infection to other children.
+For many of the common childhood bacterial infections that we treat with antibiotics, 24 hours of the antibiotic is enough to make sure the child is no longer contagious (able to spread the germ to others), but that's not necessarily true for all infections.Streptococcal infections (strep throat) and bacterial conjunctivitis are probably the two most common ones, and both require antibiotics for just 24 hours before a child can return to school without worrying that he will spread the infection to other children.

-The other factors to keep in mind when determining how soon a child should return to school are length of fever, energy level, and appetite.
-Even if a child has completed the appropriate amount of antibiotic to stop him from being contagious, the child may still have fever, act fatigued, or have a poor appetite.
+The other factors to keep in mind when determining how soon a child should return to school are length of fever, energy level and appetite.
+Even if a child has completed the appropriate amount of antibiotic to stop him from being contagious, the child may still have fever, act fatigued or have a poor appetite.
 That would make him an unsuitable candidate for a full day of school.
 Staying at home for another day or two until he is up to full speed may be the best course of action.

 Viral illnesses are actually more common and spread more readily than bacterial illness in school-aged kids.
-Colds and flus can wreak havoc on a classroom.
+Colds and the flu can wreak havoc on a classroom.
 There is no treatment that will make the viral illness go away sooner, and the viruses can remain in the nose and throat for days or weeks.